-One of the quickest ways of making extra money is starting with your main source of income and for most people, this will be their full-time job.
-Negotiating a pay rise can be tricky, not only that but also a little bit nerve-wracking.
+One of the quickest ways of earning extra money is starting with your main source of income and for most people, this will be their full-time job.
+How to Negotiate a pay rise can be tricky, not only that but also a little bit nerve-wracking.
 In fact, a lot of people just dont ask in fear of upsetting their boss.
 The main thing is not to think of it as being a bit cheeky or undeserved.
 Why do you feel you deserve one?
 That’s the best place to start.

 Do I Deserve A Pay Rise

-Asking for a pay rise isn’t as simple as just asking the question, No boss in the world no matter how small the company is going to just give you extra cash, You need to be motivated.
+Asking for a pay rise because you want to start earning extra money isn’t as simple as just asking the question, No boss in the world no matter how small the company is going to just give you extra cash, You need to be motivated.
 If you aren’t doing so already then I would pull out all the extra stops at work.

 You need me to work that overtime?
 No problem.
 You need me to work through my lunch in order to get that delivery ready?
 No problem.
 I’m not saying this kind of work ethic is the way forward it’s just a bit of pre-planning.
-When you ask for that pay rise your boss is going to remember the last few months and how hard you have been working and your contributions to the company.
+When you negotiate a pay rise your boss is going to remember the last few months and how hard you have been working and your contributions to the company.

 Are you meeting any targets that are set for you?.
 If not then make sure you are doing your best to hit them.
 Have you taken on any extra tasks that you wouldn’t normally be doing?
 Have any extra tasks been made part of your job that were not originally?.
-These are all extra things you are doing as part of your job that is worth mentioning when negotiating your pay rise.
+These are all extra things you are doing as part of your job that is worth mentioning when you negotiate a pay rise.